parse-community/docs/_includes/ios/objects.md

 There are two things to note here.
 You didn't have to configure or set up a new Class called `GameScore` before running this code.
 Your Parse app lazily creates this Class for you when it first encounters it.

 There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created and last modified in the Parse Cloud.
-Each of these fields is filled in by Parse, so they don't exist on a `%{ParseObject}` until a save operation has completed.
+Each of these fields is filled in by Parse, so they don't exist on a `PFObject` until a save operation has completed.

 Note: You can use the `saveInBackgroundWithBlock` method to provide additional logic to run after the save completes.

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `%{ParseObject}` using a `%{ParseQuery}`.
+If you have the `objectId`, you can retrieve the whole `PFObject` using a `PFQuery`.
 This is an asynchronous method, with variations for using either blocks or callback methods:

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];